 It is important to note that each method has its own strengths and weaknesses, and the choice of method will depend on the specific characteristics of the time series being analyzed.

 There are several diagnostics that can be used to assess model fit in a time series.
+Here are a few examples:

 Residual plots: Plotting the residuals of the model against time can help identify patterns in the residuals that may suggest the presence of model misspecification or omitted variables.
 A good model should have residuals that are random and exhibit no patterns or trends.
-However, in time series models, errors can be correlated, which could show up on a residual plot.